Background to our thinking

 Can NfL be quantitated from serum/plasma?

 We want to know if equine plasma exosomes increase the value of NfL as a prognosticator of PNE.
 Before we put the cart before the horse, there are questions that need answers.
-First, can plasma NfL be accepted as a biomarker for PNE.
+Can plasma NfL be accepted as a biomarker for PNE?
 When we say accepted, we mean accepted by FDA.
 Can we convince the Agency that a defined population of animals have PNE and the clinical disease is associated with levels of circulating NfL?
 We already said NfL may predict disease before horses have clinical signs.
-If there are circulating NfLs and no disease, at what point are the clinical signs associated with disease?
+The Agency focuses on clinical signs.
+If there are circulating NfLs and no disease, at what point is NfL associated with disease?
 This conundrum has a solution that is solved at the bench!

 You might want to review the blog “Why aren’t there any EPM tests?”
-Antibodies produced against S. neurona during infection, an event documented in over 80% of the equine population, may be a risk factor for EPM, but not diagnostic of disease, EPM.
+Antibodies produced against S. neurona during infection, an event documented in over 80% of the equine population, may be a risk factor for EPM, but not diagnostic of the disease EPM.
 Ditto for antibodies found in the cervical spinal fluid, CSF.
-Looking at antibodies in the CSF wasn’t diagnostic because horses with a positive result didn’t match with finding the organism in the horses central nervous system, the gold standard for a definitive diagnosis.
-EPM-diagnostic technology is at the level of calculating the prediction, percent chance, that a horse sample is similar to a few (less than 20) animals with a known syndrome.
+Looking at antibodies in the CSF wasn’t diagnostic because horses with a positive result didn’t match with finding the organism in the horses central nervous system.
+The gold standard for a definitive diagnosis of EPM is demonstration of the orgaism in the post mortem tissue.
+Carefully read papers discussing the cohhorts used to validate testes—if the description is inflammatory lesions, the horse probably has anti-MP2 antibody!
+EPM-diagnostic technology calculates the prediction, percent chance, that a horse sample is similar to a few (less than 20) animals with EPM.
+EPM is not definitively diagnosed by neurological exam, the diagnosis must be supported with diagnostic tests.

-If the levels of NfL precede clinical signs, how can we make the association with disease and validate our assay?
-We believe, based on the human and mouse data, that the levels of NfL are a key to treating and preventing this heartbreaking disease.
+If circulating NfL precedes clinical signs, how can we make the association with disease and validate our assay?
+Based on the human and mouse data, the levels of NfL may be a key to treating and preventing ALS.
 Neurofilament light comes from diseased and damaged axons.
 They increase over time with progressive disease as more axons are damaged.
 The levels of NfL in mice plateau in late stage disease, in humans with ALS the levels increase and don’t plateau.
-What we need to determine is when the level of damage (by circulating NfL) is statistically associated with clinical signs of PNE.
+What we need to determine is when the level of damage (by circulating NfL) is statistically associated with clinical signs of PNE, when does sub-clinical disease become clinical.
 That is our solution to the diagnostic for PNE conundrum.

 Can you help us with our study?

-We can investigate the association of NfL levels and clinical signs of PNE with an exploratory study.
-The proposed study will need to identify at risk horses.
-The identified population will be followed over time.
-We have a treatment for PNE.
-If treatment can show that NfL decreases in concert with alleviating the clinical signs in horses successfully treated for PNE, that would support our position.
+We are investigating the association of NfL levels and clinical signs of polyneuritis with an exploratory study.
+The proposed study will identify at risk horses.
+If treatment shows that NfL decreases in concert with alleviating the clinical signs in horses successfully treated for PNE, that would support our position to use NfL clinically.
 If you would like to participate in our exploratory study, use the contact form on the Clinical Trial page.

-What we are looking for are horses with clinical signs of PNE.
-The signs for inclusion in this study are expanded over the Fordyce Score because the Fordyce Score identifies end-stage disease.
+What we are looking for are horses with clinical signs of PNE or horses that have had a NfL test within 180 days (6 months).
+The signs for inclusion in this study are expanded over the PNE study Fordyce Score because the Fordyce Score identifies end-stage disease.
 There are 15 signs we associate with PNE, 9 are late in the disease process.
-But before we get you thinking about the signs, we need to explain how this study works.
+But, before we get you thinking about the signs, we need to explain how this study works.

-There are forms that the owner and veterinarian will sign.
-We need to know how dynamic the biomarker is with and without treatment.
-We will be contacting your veterinarian with some offers of free NfL testing if we think your horse is at risk or has had NfL levels tested in the past.
-An at risk horse is one that has multiple treatments for EPM, a horse that relapses after treatment, or a horse with an unsafe gait and muscle atrophy.
+There are forms for owners and veterinarians to sign and a clinical score sheet that needs to be completed by the veterinarian.
+We are investigating how dynamic NfL is before and after treatment; we also need some horses that don't get treated.
+An at risk horse is one that has multiple treatments for EPM, a horse that relapses after any treatment, or a horse with an unsafe gait and muscle atrophy.
 A good history helps us and we will ask you questions about the clinical signs you notice and when they appeared.

-If you have a horse that may qualify for treatment, we can talk to you and send the eligibility paperwork to get started.
+If you have a horse that may qualify for our exploratory study, contact us and we will send you the eligibility paperwork to get started.
+The website has an easy Let's Chat button that pings us in real time.

-The NfL levels will be assayed using a commercial kit comparing serum and plasma.
-A second analysis will examine the levels of exosomes isolated from plasma on a validated ultra-sensitive single molecule array.
-The samples will be compared between the methods.
+The NfL levels will be assayed in serum and plasma.
+A second analysis will examine the levels of NfL isolated from plasma and compare samples between the methods.